Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 The Hooligan Hymnal core team (and, so far, reps for every SG who has a working deployment) use Slack regularly for communication on the future of the project and to answer setup questions.
 Come hang out with us!
 DM [@hooliganhymnal](https://twitter.com/hooliganhymnal) for an invitation.

 # Deployment Guide

 This section assumes that you have a working development environment and some familiarity with source control concepts, as well as a somewhat-modern smartphone to test your application.
 While this section won't teach you how to code, our goal is for the instructions to be as accessible as possible.
 If you're just getting started, we recommend installing the free code editor [Visual Studio Code](https://code.visualstudio.com/), which will direct you to install [git](https://git-scm.com/download) source control on your computer.
+You will also need to install the [Node.js runtime and "npm" package manager](https://nodejs.org/en/download/).

 ## Create Accounts
 You should create several accounts in your SG's name to deploy your customized version of Hooligan Hymnal.